Minimum Stable Cut and Treewidth: Weighted Min Stable Cut

 This completes the construction of the graph.
 Let $L_w$ be the total weight of edges incident on leaves and $P$ be the total weight of edges incident on Propagator vertices $p_{(i,j)}$.
 We set $B=L_w+\frac{P}{2}+e_2+2e_3$ and claim that the new instance has a stable cut of weight $B$ if and only if $H$ can be split.

 For the forward direction, suppose that $H$ can be split by the partition of $V$ into $L, R=V\setminus L$.
 We assign the following values for our new instance: for each $j\in [m]$ odd, we set $v_{(i,j)}$ to value $0$ if and only if $v_i\in L$; for each $j\in [m]$ even, we set $v_{(i,j)}$ to value $0$ if and only if $v_i\in R$.
 In other words, we use the same partition for all copies of $V$, but flip the roles of $0,1$ between consecutive copies.
 We place leaves on the opposite side from their neighbors and greedily assign values to all other vertices of the graph to obtain a stable partition.
 Observe that all vertices $v_{(i,j)}$ are stable with the values we assigned, since the edge connecting each such vertex to a leaf has weight at least half its total incident weight.
+More specifically, a vertex $v_{(i,j)}$ has an edge of weight $3\cdot 2^{(i\bmod \delta)}$ connecting it to a leaf (and this edge is cut); at most two edges of weight $2^{(i\bmod \delta)}$ each connecting it to Propagators; and at most an edge of weight $1$ connecting it to a Checker.

 In the partition we have, we observe that (i) all edges incident on leaves are cut (total weight $L_w$) (ii) all Propagator vertices have balanced neighborhoods, so exactly half of their incident weight is cut (total weight $P/2$) (iii) since $L,R$ splits all sets of $E$, each checker vertex will have exactly one neighbor on the same side (total weight $e_2+2e_3$).
 So, the total weight of the cut is $B$.